kelvins/awesome-mlops/README.md

 * [Mlflow](https://mlflow.org/) - Open source platform for the machine learning lifecycle.
 * [ModelDB](https://github.com/VertaAI/modeldb/) - Open source ML model versioning, metadata, and experiment management.
 * [Neptune AI](https://neptune.ai/) - The most lightweight experiment management tool that fits any workflow.
-* [Replicate](https://github.com/replicate/replicate) - Library that uploads files and metadata (like hyperparameters) to S3 or GCS.
 * [Sacred](https://github.com/IDSIA/sacred) - A tool to help you configure, organize, log and reproduce experiments.
 * [Weights and Biases](https://github.com/wandb/client) - A tool for visualizing and tracking your machine learning experiments.